 The Company's first product in 2006 was an electronic payments system.
 In 2008, we acquired licensing rights to Flushaway, an environmentally friendly range of women's sanitary products with demonstrated evidence of consumer and retailer acceptance and a history of sales in the USA, UK, South Africa, Australia and Hong Kong.
-The new improved product is in production as announced November 10, 2011, with our production partner, Xinpro Manufacturing, in China.
-We have registered a new Paychest owned, brand name ("Mibella"), and the Company is currently negotiating purchase orders.
-The Company anticipates sales in the retail and institutional sectors and across a range of territories although the initial focus is on North America and Europe.
+The license to the sanitary range of products was extended a further five years.
+An improved product was in production as announced November 10, 2011, with our production partner, Xinpro Manufacturing, in China.
+We have registered a new Paychest owned, brand name ("Mibella"), and the Company is restarting the negotiation of purchase orders.
+The Company anticipates sales in the retail and institutional sectors and across a range of territories.
 Our product provides the unique features of being both flushable and biodegradable eliminating disposal issues for the consumer.